espressif/esp-idf/docs/en/security/flash-encryption.rst

 Limitations of Flash Encryption
 -------------------------------

-Flash encryption prevents plaintext readout of the encrypted flash, to protect firmware against unauthorised readout and modification.
-It is important to understand the limitations of the flash encryption system:
+Flash encryption protects firmware against unauthorised readout and modification.
+It is important to understand the limitations of the flash encryption feature:

 - Flash encryption is only as strong as the key.
 For this reason, we recommend keys are generated on the device during first boot (default behaviour).
 If generating keys off-device, ensure proper procedure is followed and don't share the same key between all production devices.
 - Not all data is stored encrypted.
 If storing data on flash, check if the method you are using (library, API, etc.) supports flash encryption.
 - Flash encryption does not prevent an attacker from understanding the high-level layout of the flash.
 This is because the same AES key is used for every pair of adjacent 16 byte AES blocks.
 When these adjacent 16 byte blocks contain identical content (such as empty or padding areas), these blocks will encrypt to produce matching pairs of encrypted blocks.
 This may allow an attacker to make high-level comparisons between encrypted devices (i.e. to tell if two devices are probably running the same firmware version).
 - For the same reason, an attacker can always tell when a pair of adjacent 16 byte blocks (32 byte aligned) contain two identical 16 byte sequences.
 Keep this in mind if storing sensitive data on the flash, design your flash storage so this doesn't happen (using a counter byte or some other non-identical value every 16 bytes is sufficient). :ref:`NVS Encryption <nvs_encryption>` deals with this and is suitable for many uses.
 - Flash encryption alone may not prevent an attacker from modifying the firmware of the device.
 To prevent unauthorised firmware from running on the device, use flash encryption in combination with :doc:`Secure Boot <secure-boot-v2>`.

 .. _flash-encryption-and-secure-boot: